az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Components that were marked as deprecated in Arizona Bootstrap 2 have been completely removed in Arizona Bootstrap 5.

-### Callout Info, Light, and Dark
+### Callout Variants

-From the custom callout component, `.callout-info` has been removed from Arizona Bootstrap 5: you may use `.callout-sky` instead.
-The `.callout-light` and `.callout-dark` classes have been removed as well.
+For our custom callout component, the following callout variants have been removed:
+ - `.callout-leaf`
+ - `.callout-river`
+ - `.callout-silver`
+ - `.callout-mesa`
+ - `.callout-info`
+ - `.callout-light`
+ - `.callout-dark`

+Similar callout variants exist for many of those removed: for example, as a replacement for `.callout-info`, you may use `.callout-sky` instead.

 ## Removed JavaScript